There are two aspects or roles to Plex Companion:

 - Samsung Smart Hub (v2.006+, third-party)

-* Chromecast Chromecast via the Android, iOS, or the Plex Web App.
+* Casting to Chromecast is available only via Android (mobile), iOS, or the Plex Web App (using Chrome browser).

 Related Page: Plex Downloads